Depending on the type and grade of the tumor, the following are some brain cancer surgeries our doctors perform:

-- Neuroendoscopy: Through a small opening in the skull, we use an endoscope to see inside the brain.
+- Craniotomy: Through a small opening in the skull, we use an endoscope to see inside the brain.
 We can then remove tumors or take biopsy samples using special instruments attached to the endoscope.

-- Shunt: We place a thin tube (called a shunt) into a ventricle of the brain, through a small hole in the skull.
+- Craniotomy: We place a thin tube (called a shunt) into a ventricle of the brain, through a small hole in the skull.
 The shunt moves excess fluid from the brain to another part of the body, such as the abdominal cavity, where it’s absorbed into the bloodstream.
 A filter catches stray tumor cells that may be in the cerebral spinal fluid (CSF).
 This procedure can help relieve pressure in the skull.

 - Craniotomy: During this brain cancer surgery, we implant a small reservoir attached to a tube under the scalp.
 The tubing leads into a ventricle of the brain where the CSF circulates, allowing us to deliver chemotherapy to the brain and CSF, or to remove fluid for biopsy.
 The reservoir can be removed when it’s no longer needed.